 Moyashi (もやし) or bean sprouts are bean seeds that have been watered and germinated to produce thin stalks and leaflets.
 Although sprouting can come from any bean, mung beans, and soybeans are the most common.
 Mung bean sprouts are slightly slimmer and have a smaller tip than soybean sprouts.

 What Are Bean Sprouts

 You can even grow it yourself!
-Fill a jar halfway full with clean water and cover it with a screened lid to let it breathe.
+Fill a jar halfway with clean water and cover it with a screened lid to let it breathe.
 Let the mung beans soak overnight.
 Rinse the beans in the morning and drain the water, then add water again and repeat the process.
-You should see sprouts shooting out of the seeds within four to six days.
+Sprouts should shoot out of the seeds within four to six days.

 It has a refreshing crunch, lightly sweet, and juicy taste due to the high water content.

 There is some concern with bacterial contamination and food poisoning, but proper storage and preparation can minimize the risks.
 Many health experts warn against eating raw sprouts.
 To enjoy safely, blanch and drain well in a colander before use.

 As topping on Vegetarian Ramen

 Aside from Japanese and Asian grocery stores, you can find them at major grocery stores such as Walmart, Whole Foods, or Target.

 Look for sprouts that look fresh and free of blemishes or rot.
 It should have no smell.

 Bean sprouts spoil quickly, especially in warm and humid environments, so store them in the refrigerator and use them within a few days.
 Discard them once they start smelling bad or look limp and slimy.